 Hours after that second explosion, police reported yet a third blast, confirming that at least one elderly woman was injured.

-And the night of March 18th, around 8:30, a fourth explosion, possibly triggered by a tripwire had occurred, and two men in their twenties suffered what in their case was non-life threatening injuries because of the blast, including one who had his had nails in his legs.
+And two men in their 20s suffered what in their case was non-life-threatening injuries because of the blast, including one who had nails in his legs.

-When they put that type of shrapnel inside these bombs, that's for maximum damage uh and injury and death.
+When they put that type of shrapnel inside these bombs, that's for maximum damage and injury and death.

 Now, if the explosion was the result of a bomb using a tripwire technology, that would be a different level of skill above that which they already were concerned about that the suspect possessed, according to the Austin police chief.